 Joan loves Shakespeare.
 So it was an honor recently to join Harry Hamlin, Jane Seymour, Joely Fisher and Malcolm McDowell in celebration of Shakespeare's 450th birthday, part of Los Angeles' weeklong Britweek.
 For more, click here.

 Last December, Joan participated in a memorial for Julie Harris, who played her mother, "Lilimae," on "Knots Landing" for eight years.
 Click these links for more on the memorial: Playbill, Showbiz411, Broadway World, Cape Cod Times.
+For more on the Julie Harris Scholarship at Yale, click here.

 The new "Dallas" returned to TNT for its second season, and two more members of the Ewing clan